-A ground exploration program at the newly acquired Cobrasco Project is expected commence in early 2014.
+A ground exploration program at the Cobrasco Project is expected commence in 2014.
 The planned program of geological mapping, geochemical sampling and ground-based geophysical surveys is designed to assist in drill targeting of the identified geochemical anomaly.
 An application for a drilling permit has been lodged with the Colombian authorities and approval is anticipated in 2014.
+Rugby has been in talks with various drilling companies and it is expected that once drilling permits are granted the Company will look to initiate a drill program at Cobrasco.